Madurodam: Modelling

 Every object in Madurodam has been built at a scale of 1:25.
 When the management decides that a specific miniature is to be made for Madurodam, the builders first research all aspects of the actual building.
 They research the shape, color and all other properties of that object, by analysing many pictures.
 After this they start making the models.
 A computer measures everything and sends all information to a machine that makes the physical model.
 The model goes to the painting room, where it gets the final look.
 In this painting room restorations also take place.
 Because most of the miniatures are outdoors, they need regular paint retouches.

 Realism

 Madurodam strives to show a realistic view of The Netherlands in a scaled-down environment.
 Everything, including flora and street decoration, is modeled to scale.
-Producing scaled-down trees is time-consuming.
-Also there are a lot of little people around the buildings.
+Producing the scaled-down trees is time-consuming.
+Also, there are a lot of little people around the buildings.
 This shows the real life of the Dutch people.
 These "residents" also change with the weather.
 In the winter they wear jackets and warm clothes and in the summer they wear T-shirts.
 The "residents" of Madurodam have become more and more multicultural, and include some who appear to have come from other countries (immigrants), reflecting real life in The Netherlands.